 If the application is refused, what happens next?

 If refused, the applicant has a right of appeal by the State Administrative Tribunal in accordance with Part 14 of the Planning and Development Act 2005.

 How can I make a submission or be heard by the Council or the Development Assessment Panel (DAP) on this matter?

-Submissions can be made via the submission form on this page.
+Submissions can be made on the ‘Your Voice' online submission form

 Should you make a submission on the application, you will be notified of the relevant Development Assessment Panel (DAP) meeting and how to apply to make a deputation at the meeting.